-Why did President Putin not Support the Coup in Ukraine but Want to Support Coup in Niger?-Seun Kuti | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.
+Why Did President Putin Not Support The Coup In Ukraine But Want To Support Coup In Niger?-Seun Kuti | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

+According to Seun Kuti’s Instagram post, Putin justified his involvement in Ukraine by claiming that the governments of Ukrainian Presidents Zelensky and Poroshenko were illegitimate.
+Additionally, Putin referred to the orange revolution in Ukraine as a coup.
+Seun Kuti highlighted these reasons as one of the justifications Putin provided for going to war in Ukraine.

+Seun Kuti’s Instagram post shed light on the contrasting actions of Vladimir Putin in Ukraine and Niger Republic.
+While Putin refused to support the revolution in Ukraine, he openly backed the military’s seizure of power in Niger Republic.
+Seun Kuti questioned the inconsistency and shared Putin’s justifications for his involvement in Ukraine, claiming that the Ukrainian governments were illegitimate and that the orange revolution was a coup.

-Seun Kuti asserts that what is taking place in the Niger Republic is the same double standard that Africans have been criticizing the West for in Ukraine and Afghanistan, and that if a coup is bad in Ukraine, it is also wrong in the Niger Republic.
+According to Seun Kuti, the same double standard that Africans call out the West for in Ukraine and Afghanistan is what is happening in Niger Republic, adding that if a coup is wrong in Ukraine, then it is wrong in Niger Republic.

 Here is Seun Kuti’s post below;